IsabellFtz/fustatCART/README.md

 - **Data:** Dataset on performance parameters of all clubs in the 1st Bundesliga, used for replication and visualization of CART models
   - `bundesliga_dataset.csv`
   - `data_trainF3.csv` (generated during preprocessing)
-- **Paper:** Code implementations replicating the results of the our accompanying scientific paper, including output files
+- **Paper:** Code implementations replicating the results of our accompanying scientific paper, including output files
   - `replication_paper.R` is executed by `master.R` and produces all paper-related output files.
 - **Webentry:** Code implementations replicating all visualizations included in the fu:stat webpage entry, including output files
   - `replication_webentry.R` is executed by `master.R` and produces all webentry-related output files.